 Before uploading or using any data, you must create a project.
 Each piece of data on the platform lives inside a project.
-You can create a project by clicking on the "Add Project" button on the home page after logging in.
+You can create a project by clicking on New Project on the Project list page.

-There are three options for uploading your data:
+There are three options for uploading your data in the Add menu:

-Other Project - Copy data from another project on the platform.
-Some data is provided free of charge by DNAnexus.
+Copy Data from Project - Copy data from another project on the platform.

 NOTE: If you are uploading very large files to the platform, the Upload Agent, available as a command-line tool, is the fastest and most reliable way to transfer large data files to the platform.

 Select the Quickstart folder.
-This folder contains 2 files with the paired-end sequencing reads from chromosome 20 of exome SRR100022 (in
+This folder contains 2 files with the paired-end sequencing reads from chromosome 20 of exome SRR100022 (

 Select all of the data in the Quickstart folder by checking the box next to the Name header.

 Finally, click Add to add the data to your project.

 You can collaborate within the platform by sharing projects with other DNAnexus users at various access levels.
 To share a project with a collaborator, click the Share icon in the upper right corner of the project page.

 Type the username or the email address of an existing DNAnexus user.